 Different types of rice

-While nutritionally, there are two main types of rice, brown and white, structurally there are three types: long grain, short grain and medium grain.
+While nutritionally there are two main types of rice, brown and white, structurally there are three types: long grain, short grain and medium grain.
 They each also come in both brown and white varieties.

 Long grain rice

 Long grain rice is the least starchy of the rice types and comes out more firm and drier when cooked.
-It is great for meals like pilafs, fried rice or oven cooked rice dishes.
-Wild rice is considered a long grain rice.

 Short grain rice

-Short grain rice is much starchier than long grain and therefore ends up having a stickier end result.
-It can get gummy fast so it isn’t the best choice for rice type casseroles.
-But it’s great when making sushi, as a side dish or for puddings.
+It can get gummy fast so it isn't the best choice for rice type casseroles.
+But it's great when making sushi, as a side dish or for puddings.

 Medium grain rice

 Medium grain rice is the fluffiest of them all and has a medium amount of starch.
 It can get sticky but not as clumpy as short grain rice.
-It’s great for things like risotto or as a side.

 Water to rice ratio

-There is a lot of controversy in this area.
 Most say a 1:2 ratio of rice to liquid is best.
 But I often find it depends on your texture preference and the type of rice you use.

 Here are the step by step directions for getting the perfect rice with an al dente like end result.
-For 1 cup of rice, use 1 1/2 cups liquid if you are cooking white rice and 2 cups liquid if you are cooking brown rice.
+For 1 cup of rice, use 1 ½ cups liquid if you are cooking white rice and 2 cups liquid if you are cooking brown rice.

 - Mix your rice, broth/water and salt (and any other seasonings you add) in a pot.